Gratitude can help improve both your physical and mental health.

 Gratitude is an easy way to improve your physical health.
 If you find yourself stressed out throughout most of your day, focusing on one thing at a time — exercise — can help you totally zone out.
 Repeat this mantra: I’m thankful for being able to move; I’m thankful for what my body can do.
 Try out these free indoor workouts to get started.

 If You’re Looking to Give Back, Incorporate Gratitude

 One of the easiest ways to feel better is to help others.
 If you’re still receiving a paycheck and would like to help others, pay it forward by donating to people whose lives have been directly impacted by COVID-19.
 Of course, this is a difficult time, so if you’re unable to donate, no problem.
-You can also help health companies like Sharecare identify public need (mental health care, etc.) by taking this survey.
 When you’re donating or volunteering, make sure to reflect on your gratitude for being able to help someone else during this time.